478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 sysctl -a | grep tcp
 ```

-The `sysctl -a` command displays currently available parameters; deprecated/verboten parameters are excluded unless explicitly requested by the relevant option. citeturn976649search6
+The `sysctl -a` command displays currently available parameters.
+See the [`sysctl` documentation](https://man7.org/linux/man-pages/man8/sysctl.8.html).

 ---